History of Białystok: 1960s–1970s

 In 1968, a branch of the University of Warsaw was established (in 1997 it received independence and named University of Białystok), as well as the Army Museum.
-In 1973, construction of the amphitheater and the "Centrum" Department Store began.
+In 1973, as part of preparations for the Central Harvest Ceremonies which were held in the city, a number of large infrastructure projects completed in the city.
+The Sienny Market Square was rebuilt, and the transportation hub at the intersection of Zwycięstwa, Hetmańska, and Gagarina Streets (now Solidarity Avenue) was opened.
+New pavilions and exhibition facilities were built, including the "Spodki" (Saucers) at the foot of St. Roch Hill.
+The "Gwardia" stadium was modernized, and construction of an amphitheater began.
+An agricultural exhibition was held on an 8-hectare site.
+The road connecting Białystok with Warsaw was thoroughly modernized, with the road surface being leveled and bus bays being built.
+Construction of the amphitheater and the "Central" Department Store began, on the top of the existing Merkury, Nowy, Sezam, Delikatesy stores.
 In 1974, the Puppetry Department of the State Higher School of Theater named after Aleksander Zelwerowicz opened, as well as a branch of the Warsaw Chopin Music Academy.
 The Symphony Orchestra received the status of a philharmonic, and a year later a new seat.